 - 1. There is no loss to the character or environmental quality of the surroundings. - 2.
 The site is adequately serviced by suitable existing highways allowing safe access and egress to the property. - 3.
 The development respects the amenity of adjoining properties. - 4.
-The development is in keeping with other constraints set within the housing policy section and meets all other relevant policies of the Plan. - 5.
-The roof height of any new development should not be higher than the existing roof height of development on the plot.
+The development is in keeping with all other requirements set within the housing policy section and meets all other relevant policies of the Plan.